The review of a premarket approval application (PMA) is a four-step review process consisting of:

-Any FDA orders, such as approval or denial, will generally be faxed and then sent to the PMA applicant or its designated agent by mail.
+Any FDA orders, such as approval or denial, will be emailed to the PMA applicant or its designated agent.
 A PMA applicant or its designated agent may arrange to pick up the FDA order at 10903 New Hampshire Avenue, Silver Spring, MD 20993-0002 by contacting the PMA Staff at 301-796-5640.

 Denial of approval of a PMA (§814.45)